FabrizioMusacchio/DEVONthink_Image_Toolbox/README.md

 **"+ caption" options**
 : The "+ caption" option extracts the image annotations from the images' Finder comments and adds them (if available) as captions under each image.
 In the HTML version, this option is only available for image widths $\geq$ 25%.

-The generated sets will be stored in the clipboard and can be pasted into the desired Markdown document.
+The generated sets will be saved to the clipboard and can be pasted into the desired Markdown document.

 The image links are generated in such a way, that you can click on them and the corresponding image file opens (i.e, they additionally contain a link to themselves).
 The reason for this behavior is to enable the images to be opened, e.g., in a new tab in DEVONthink and to enable the full-size view of the images in DTTG.